amwilson149/snrnaseq-step2-cell-typing/README.md

 The scripts in this repository can then be run in the command line or with a run script.
 An example run script and configuration file are provided; they work with input data that can be found [here](https://doi.org/10.5281/zenodo.15107478).
-To use the run script once input data is present, do
+To use the run script once input data is present (in a folder called "data" in the main code repository directory), do
 ```
 # make script executable
 chmod +x run_cell_type_example.sh